Find out how your doctor decides which treatment you need and the types of treatment you might have.

 - surgery isn't suitable for you

-- to reduce the risk of the cancer coming back after surgery
+- it's to reduce the risk of the cancer coming back after surgery

 - the cancer has spread to the lymph nodes